-A scholar may possess and use an asthma inhaler or epinephrine auto-injector or inhaler with written approval from the scholar's healthcare provider.
+A scholar may possess and use an asthma inhaler or epinephrine auto-injector or inhaler with written approval from the scholar's healthcare provider and consistent with Board Policy 5703.
 A minor scholar must also have written permission from the scholar's parents.
 The required documentation must be submitted to the building principal or designee.
 If a scholar is authorized to self-possess or self-administer an asthma inhaler or epinephrine auto-injector or inhaler, the building principal or designee will notify the scholar's teachers and other staff as appropriate.